openpettech/petsee/README.md

 - Add group-wide policy or procedure references
 - Include person-specific skills or qualifications
 - Custom notification types to manage
+- Flag document template fields that are printable
+- Image for document template field option
+- Title of a created document

 Custom fields provide the flexibility to tailor the Petsee platform to specific business needs without modifying the core data structure.